jremington/TX23U/README.md

 ### Logic analyzer capture

 of a valid TX23U transmission showing the two back-to-back datagrams.
-In this case the wind speed and gust speed are both zero, so the two datagrams have identical values.
+In this case the wind speed and gust speed are both zero, so the two datagrams contain identical data.
 The "double hump" is the start sequence of each data frame.

 ![TX23U_datagrams](https://github.com/user-attachments/assets/651a8f8d-b067-4187-9e43-20c105912102)